nicky-nym/nicky-nym.github.io/pages/cities.md

-### <a name="freedom"></a>Free, fair & friendly
+### <a name="freedom"></a>Freedom & independence

-A city design should not inadvertantly restrict people's freedoms or obstruct fair access.
+A city design should not inadvertantly restrict people's freedoms, limit people's independence, or obstruct fair access.
 The impossible design offers more:

-* **Freedom**
+* **Freedom & independence**
   - freedom of movement for everyone in the community
+  - more **kid-friendly** streets
-  - free-range kids &mdash; who can meet up to play at the park without needing a ride, and who can walk to school without learning how to look both ways before crossing a street
+    - kids can meet up to play at the park without being dependent on a parent for a ride
+    - kids can walk to school without learning how get across dangerous intersections
+  - more **elder-friendly** streets
+    - older people can get out of the house and run errands independently, without needing services like Lyft, Uber, or Meals on Wheels
+  - more **disability-friendly** space
+    - safer streets for people with limited vision or limited hearing
+    - better accessibility for people in wheelchairs
   - freedom to travel without being asked for a license & registration

 * **Fairness**
   - a **level playing field** for urban mobility
   - equal access to safe passage for everyone through all public space
   - full mobility for women[^gadepalli], with no "pink tax"[^mccasland] & no "trip-range" tax[^gonzalez]

-* **Friendliness**
-  - more **kid-friendly** streets
-  - more **elder-friendly** streets
-  - more **disability-friendly** space, with safer streets for people with limited vision or limited hearing, and better accessibility for people in wheelchairs

 * **Accessibility**
   - stroller-friendly buildings and stroller-friendly transportation